jdereg/json-io/README.md

 #### Customization technique 5.
 Processing JSON from external sources.

-When reading JSON from external sources, you may want to start with `JsonReader.jsonToMaps(String json, Map args)`.
+When reading JSON from external sources, you may want to start with:

+    JsonReader.jsonToMaps(String json, Map args)

 This will get the JSON read into memory, in a Map-of-Maps format, similar to how JSON is read into memory in Javascript.
 This will get you going right away.

-If you want the JSON read in as proper objects, use `JsonReader.jsonToJava()`, however, it will likely only work if one of your systems is writing the JSON with **json-io**.
+To write 'generic' JSON (without `@type` or `@items`, etc.) entries, use:

+in Groovy:

+    JsonWriter.objectToJson(objToWrite, [(JsonWriter.TYPE):false])

+In Java:

+    Map args = new HashMap();
+    args.put(JsonWriter.TYPE, false);
+    JsonWriter.objectToJson(objToWrite, args);

+Objects will not include the `@type` flags or `@items`.
+This JSON passes well to non-Java receivers, like Javascript.
+Keep in mind, you will be working with the JSON as generic `object.field` and `object[index]` with this approach.
+If the root object is an `array`, you will get one (1) `@items` entry in the root `Map` and the associated value will be the `array`, as `JsonReader.jsonToMaps()` returns a `Map` (not an array).
+May add separate API in future (`fromJson()`) which would return `Object`, allowing the returned value to be either a `Map` or an `array`.

+Please note that if you write your object graph out with `JsonWriter.TYPE: false`, the shape of the graph will be maintained.
+What this means, is that if two different places in your object graph point to the same object, the first reference will write the actual object, the 2nd and later references will write a reference (`@ref`) to the first instance.
+This will read in just fine with `JsonReader.jsonToMaps()`, and the appropriate `Map` reference will be placed in all referenced locations.
+If reading this in Javascript, make sure to use the included `jsonUtil.js` to parse the read in JSON so that it can perform the substitutions of the `@ref`'s.

 ### Javascript
 Included is a small Javascript utility that will take a JSON output stream created by the JSON writer and substitute all `@ref's` for the actual pointed to object.
 It's a one-line call - `resolveRefs(json)`.
 This will substitute `@ref` tags in the JSON for the actual pointed-to object.
 In addition, the `@keys` / `@items` will also be converted into Javascript Maps and Arrays.
 Finally, there is a Javascript API that will convert a full Javascript object graph to JSON, (even if it has cycles within the graph).
 This will maintain the proper graph-shape when sending it from the client back to the server.